This

 7. Young People should not bring their own knives (e.g. penknife or sheath knife).

 8. Please do not allow your child to come on camp with excessive quantities of sweets or other food.
 The Young People will be very well fed and there is no need for them to bring extra – a single packet of sweets as a treat would be ample.
 Also note that, based on experience, chewing gum and bubble gum are banned.
-The leaders reserve the right to confiscate any quantities of sweets which would be disposed of.
+The leaders reserve the right to confiscate any quantities of sweets that would be disposed of.

 9. This list is not exhaustive; equally, depending on the great British weather some items may or may not be required.